Tag Archives: Jason Clarke

 Even though The Aftermath is set during quite a sad time for many of the characters, I didn’t find the experience of watching the movie to be especially depressing, which is probably thanks to all the romance.
 I mean, they do say that there’s nothing quite like love to lift one’s spirits.

 In addition to the romance, I adored the gorgeous main house in which several scenes are shot.
 It certainly proved a welcome contrast to all the bombing rubble outside.
-Another highlight I noticed at trailer stage is Rachael’s attire.
+Another highlight I noticed at the trailer stage is Rachael’s attire.
 It seems as though Knightley always gets to wear great clothing in her movies.
 Perhaps it’s written into her contract.
 Either that or she just has the ability to make clothes look fantastic.
 The latter definitely seems more likely.

 Watch The Aftermath if you’re curious.
 It’s not perfect but there are things to like about it.
 One thing you may realise by the end is just how perfect the film’s title really is – considering all the various ‘aftermaths’ within.